lshapz/my-reverse-web-0916/README.md

 Build your method in `reverse_array.rb` and get the tests to pass.

-<a href='https://learn.co/lessons/my-reverse' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/my-reverse' title='Reverse an Array in Place'>Reverse an Array in Place</a> on Learn.co and start learning to code for free.</p>